top of page

 4. Plumbing System

 Plumbing inspections focus on function, leaks, and material types.
+Evaluated components:

 • Water supply lines